Babson First-Year Students Learn to Navigate Family Legacies and Carve Their Own Path

 “We put away our devices, keep our focus on the person speaking, and practice active listening,” she said.

-As the group continues its weekly meetings, students open up about topics at the intersection of self and family businesses.
+As the group continues its weekly meetings, students open up about topics at the intersection of self, family, and businesses.
 They learn to ask questions with curiosity, not judgment.
 Instead of offering advice, they’re encouraged to share personal experiences and how they overcame challenges.

 “The first year is a tricky time,” Jivasantikarn said.
 “Students are away from family for the first time, learning more about themselves and navigating life.
 Having this confidential group sets a foundation for them and provides good habits to practice.”